nokxs/iobroker-javascript-vs-code-extension/README.md

 Click on a script to show its contents.
 If the script is not downloaded yet, only a preview is opened.

 Every time a script object is changed, the script explorer refreshes its view.
+You can also manually refresh it by clicking the refresh button in the Script Explorer title bar.
+If the connection was lost, clicking refresh will automatically attempt to reconnect.

 ### View: Changed scripts
 The *Changed scripts* view can be found in the activity bar behind the ioBroker logo.
 It shows all scripts, where the local version differs from the server version.
 Only scripts which are on local disk and already uploaded to the server are shown *(This might change in the future)*.